Rokasl/CS408_project/report/source/12_chapter_5.md

 parses it utilizing the parse function located in *Syntax.hs* and runs the compiler on the result.
 Thus, generating new "gen.js" file.

-**jsComplete** - wraps everything into one function, it takes the output of "operatorCompile", formats it and writes the result of the compilation to the "gen.js" file.
+**jsComplete** - Takes the output of "operatorCompile".
+Wraps compiled list of "DF" into one structure , formats it and writes the result of the compilation to the "gen.js" file.

 ## Abstract machine